 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Anyone who thinks that they might have trichomoniasis should get a test for this condition.
+Anyone who thinks they might have trichomoniasis should get a test for this condition.
 Without treatment, trichomoniasis can increase the risk of a person contracting HIV.

 Trichomoniasis, which people often refer to as “trich,” can also increase the risk of pregnancy complications, such as premature labor or low birth weight.

 The cause of trichomoniasis is a parasite that

-- vaginal sex
+- having vaginal sex